doomvox/raku-study/notes/meeting_2022jun19.md

             1.  <https://github.com/rakudo/rakudo/issues/4945>

-            2. TODO add some comments
+            2. TODO add some comments, at the very least confirm the behavior.

 3.  the great file manipulation issue like does rename reanme